onewelcome/identity-cloud-documentation/docs/products/access/topics/mobile-apps/app-configuration/app-version-management.md

 For the communication of sensitive information TLS/SSL might not be sufficient.
 The `Payload encryption` feature adds a layer of encryption to the request and response.
 When an attacker is able to compromise the TLS transport layer, they cannot read the contents of the messages because their payload will be encrypted as well.
-An installation of the Onegini Security Proxy is required to use payload encryption.
+An installation of the OneWelcome Security Proxy is required to use payload encryption.
 Enabling `Payload encryption` without the
-Onegini Security Proxy does not have any effect.
+OneWelcome Security Proxy does not have any effect.

 ### Configure mobile authentication